ministryofjustice/opg-lpa/docs/runbooks/extending_workspace_time/extending_workspace.md

 - the TTL expires by itself.
 - Someone pushes a change to the PR, which will reset to the standard 24 hours.

-Meaning this environment will have until the next cleanup cycle before destruction takes place - i.e. 6am / 6pm UTC daily.
+The environment will have until the next cleanup cycle before destruction takes place - i.e. 6am / 6pm UTC daily.
 Following the above will put this back in place.

 ## If no record is present